wp-plugins/popup-dialog-box/readme.txt

 = 2.
 The Popup Dialog Box plugin is not working properly =

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
-Make sure all files of the `Popup Dialog Box` plugin uploaded to the folder `wp-content/plugins/`
+Make sure all files of the `Popup Dialog Box` plugin are uploaded to the folder `wp-content/plugins/`

 = 3.
 Can I use this plugin with other popup plugins ? =